sait-wbdv/fall-2021/src/assignments/cpnt201/assignment-2.md

+---
+layout: layouts/assignment.njk
-# Assignment 2 - Raster Image Optimization
+title: CPNT 201 Assignment 2 - Raster Image Optimization
+---

+## Details

 In this assignment, you will: